Avoiding a GenServer Pitfall

 In Sum #

-You can mitigate the problem of long-running GenServer callbacks causing timeouts within your system by wrapping the functionality of the callback in a time-limited Task.
+You can partially mitigate the problem of long-running GenServer callbacks causing timeouts within your system by wrapping the functionality of the callback in a time-limited Task.
 To this end, I believe that one should generally default to time-limiting GenServer callbacks, unless you have a good reason not to3.
 It’s a bit of boilerplate and additional memory overhead, but when used thoughtfully it’ll save you from production headaches in the long run.

 Generally speaking, you should wrap